 While earlier definitions of anhedonia emphasized the inability to experience pleasure, anhedonia is used by researchers to refer to reduced motivation, reduced anticipatory pleasure (wanting), reduced consummatory pleasure (liking), and deficits in reinforcement learning.

 In the DSM-V, anhedonia is a component of depressive disorders, substance related disorders, psychotic disorders, and personality disorders, where it is defined by either a reduced ability to experience pleasure, or a diminished interest in engaging in pleasurable activities.”

-Though I’m wary of self-diagnosis, this is a spot on description of what I've been feeling for at least 2 years.
+This is a spot on description of what I've been feeling for at least 2 years.

 I’m ambivalent about whether I actually have depression, but I undeniably experience some of its symptoms.